akash-az/javaScript-notes/README.md

   console.log(a); // 10
   console.log(this.a); // 10 > this here referes to the global object a
   console.log(window.a); // 10 > window also referes to the global object a.
+  * if console.log(window); // window object will be shown on the console which will contain variable a = 10.
+  * if (window === this ) // will return true.

+## let ,const , var

+ var is created in global scope. let, const is created in scripts which is a different space. example : declare var a = .. , lt , const .. in chrome snippet
+            ctrl + enter > in scope in global a will be present but in scripts  let and const variables will be present.

+## lexical scope :

+ function printmsg(){
+ console.log(x); first x will be searched in local/lexical scope ,if not found then it will be searched in global scope.
+ }

+ let x = 5;
+ printmsg();